pennhanlee/tp/docs/UserGuide.md

    * The `INDEX` refers to the index number shown in the displayed book list.
    * The `INDEX` **must be a positive number** 1, 2, 3, …​
    * At least one of the fields must be provided.
-   * Existing values will be updated to the input values.
+   * Existing values will be overwritten by the input values.
 </div>

 *Suppose you have at least two books currently displayed*

 Example Command | Result
 -----------------|--------
-`edit 2 n/Harry Potter g/Fantasy` | Edits the name and genre of the 2nd book to `Harry Potter` and `Fantasy` respectively.
-`edit 2 b/250` | Edits the bookmark of the 2nd book to be `250`.
+`edit 2 n/Harry Potter g/Fantasy` | Edits the name and genre of the 2nd book to `Harry Potter` and `Fantasy` respectively `edit 2 b/250` | Edits the bookmark of the 2nd book to be `250`

 | What you should see |
 | ------------------- |